Im-Bee/Game-of-life-in-C/README.md

-Raw Conway's Game of Life in windows terminal writen in C
+Raw Conway's Game of Life in windows/linux terminal writen in C